eromatiya/the-glorious-dotfiles/README.md

   - python3 (web-search rofi)
   - xdg-menu (generates app list)
   - imagemagick (extract album cover, music widget)
+  - jq (removable drive widget)
 + Copy the selected theme from `Glorious-Dotfiles/config/awesome` to `$HOME/.config/`
 + Rename it to `awesome`
-+ Reload Awesome
++ Reload Awesome using `super + shift + r`

 # File Structure
 This setup is split in multiple parts:
-+ `rc.lua`it is where all the configurations intertwine.
++ `rc.lua` the core of configuration.
 You can enable and disable the modules here and load all your configurations.
 + The `layout` directory contains the panels' configurations.
 Change panel settings here.
 + In `configuration` directory you can find all the configs about the key bindings, client rules, tags, starting apps and etc.
 + The `module` consists of many files that are usually inside the `rc.lua` like notifications, app menus, etc. You can load them in the `rc.lua`.